Gayatri-Priyadarsini/Measuring-Compliance-of-Consent-Revocation-on-the-Web/README.md

 - Takes screenshots.
 - Saves network requests.
 - Repeats this across different consent states.
+- More details in the README.md file in the Crawler_scripts folder.

 All results are stored in a new folder named after the domain you entered.